USCbiostats/annoq-site/docs/_docs/tutorials/ui-query.md

 ## 2. Query Results (Results Panel)

 The results are represented in a table format, one row for each variant.
-The first 5 columns contain the basic information of the variant: chrosome number, position, reference base, alternative allele, and rsID if available.
+The first 5 columns contain the basic information of the variant: chromosome number, position, reference base, alternative allele, and rsID if available.
 The remaining columns are annotations corresponding to the selection made in 1.2.
 When there are more than one annotations for a particular annotation type, each annotation is separated by a pipe sign ("|").

 To select an individual row for detailed result, click the row and the summary panel will appear